mesosphere-backup/training/cl-training-11-2016/container-101.md

 # Container 101

-Tested with Docker engine v1.11, you might see unexpected results with 1.12 and above.
+If you're not familiar with Docker you might want to got through this lab.
+It has been tested with Docker engine v1.11, so you might see unexpected results with 1.12 and above.

-Note that the commands shown below assume a bash shell (so, this does not work on the Windows command line!).
+Note that the commands shown below assume a bash shell, in other words this does not work on the Windows command line!

 ## Find images